 Superintendent E. Wayne Gent said, “These outstanding individuals exemplify excellence in teaching and distinction in providing a positive teaching and learning environment in SLPS.
-They represent what’s best about SLPS and why we are making great strides.”
+They represent what’s best about SLPS and they are why we are making great strides.”

 Education Foundation President Thom Jones considers the Night of the Stars a highlight each year.
 “Honoring our teachers and support staff for the work they do each day for our students is central to The Education Foundation’s mission which is to recognize excellence in education and support teacher development.”
 Jones also points out that the corporate sponsors are just as focused on the mission.
-MIDFLORIDA Credit Union sponsored the Teacher of the Year and Herff Jones honored the winner with a commemorative ring.
-Remnant Construction sponsored the School Related Employee of the Year, Keiser University sponsored the Distinguished Minority Educator of the Year, and Seacoast Bank sponsored The Outstanding First Year Teacher.
+MIDFLORIDA Credit Union sponsored both the Teacher of the Year and School Related Employee of the Year categories and Herff Jones honored the Teacher of the Year winner with a commemorative ring.
+Keiser University sponsored the Distinguished Minority Educator of the Year, and Seacoast Bank sponsored The Outstanding First Year Teacher.
 Jones also offered a special thank you to the many other event sponsors.

-Event Coordinator Dr. Kevin G. Perry said, “The honorees at this annual gala represent the high-quality educators and staff who support our students’ tremendous academic gains.
+Event Coordinator Dr. Kevin G. Perry said, “The honorees at this annual event represent the high-quality educators and staff who support our students’ tremendous academic gains.
 Our distinguished honorees not only embody the mission of the District but go beyond and surpass expectations.”

 St. Lucie County’s Teacher of the Year and School Related Employee of the Year will now move on to the state level competition.
 In the category of Teacher of the Year, the State has a long-standing tradition that recognizes and honors the contributions of outstanding classroom teachers who have demonstrated a superior capacity to inspire a love of learning in students of all backgrounds and abilities.
 The state finalist for The Florida Teacher of the Year also serves as the Christa McAuliffe Ambassador for Education and represents the Florida Department of Education and teachers throughout the state.